iPad users are dealing with a variety of iPadOS 15 problems as we push away from the latest software release.

 iPadOS 15 Problems

-The current list of iPadOS 15 problems includes download and installation problems, UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.
+The current list of iPadOS 15.6.1 problems includes download and installation problems, abnormal battery drain, UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.

-This is an early list and we expect it to grow as more people transition from iPadOS 14 to iPadOS 15 and the first version of iPadOS 15 to newer software.
+We expect this list to grow as more people transition from iPadOS 14 and older versions of iPadOS 15 to the latest version of iPadOS 15.

-If you haven’t downloaded iPadOS 15 yet, we recommend preparing yourself, and your iPad, for the move.
+If you haven’t downloaded the latest version of iPadOS 15 yet, we recommend preparing yourself, and your iPad, for the move.
 A little prep work ahead of time could help you avoid major headaches.

 We’ve put together a step-by-step pre-installation process and it will help you get ready for the installation.